-Refreshments for offender/resident recognition events may be ordered using the Refreshment Request for Special Events form.
+Refreshments for incarcerated individuals and youthoffender/resident recognition events may be ordered using the Refreshment Request for Special Events form.
 This request must be approved by the AWA/designee prior to the date of the event.
 A copy of the approved request form must be sent to finance.